The 15 Best Platformer Games on Switch

 Traps, enemies, and your own misjudgments will send you back to the last checkpoint.
 Splasher offers a decent difficulty curve that will often see you repeating segments until you master it.

 The game is fun, well-made, and rewards players who want to replay stages and attempt to speedrun them.
-Splasher is definitely one of the best platformer games on Switch.
+Splasher is definitely one of the best platformer Switch games.

 SpongeBob SquarePants: Battle for Bikini Bottom Rehydrated